eefuwape/domBasedGame/readme.md

 REVENGE
 Landing in a GREEN REVENGE SPACE entitles you to one of these choices.
-1. Collect $100,000 from any player you choose, or
+1. Collect $100,000 from your opponent, or
-2. Send any player back 10 spaces.
+2. Send the opponent back 10 spaces.
 Note: If the player you want to take $100,000 from, does not have enough money to pay you, he must go back ten spaces.
 You cannot change your mind and choose another player to take Revenge on.
 You cannot take Revenge on a player in Millionaire Acres.